When Brian and Sarah began dating, her friends were envious. Brian was smart, sensitive, funny, athletic, and good-looking. Even her mom loved him.

 Healthy relationships involve respect, trust, and consideration for the other person.
 Sadly, some relationships can turn bad.
 In fact, 1 in 11 high school students report being physically hurt by a date.

 People in these relationships sometimes mistake the abuse for intense feelings of caring or concern.
 It can even seem flattering.
 Think of a friend whose boyfriend or girlfriend is very jealous: Maybe it seems like your friend's partner really cares.
 But actually, excessive jealousy and controlling behavior are not signs of affection at all.

 Love involves respect and trust; it doesn't mean constantly worrying about the possible end of the relationship.
-If you feel nervous or insecure about your relationship, it's important to talk it through with your boyfriend or girlfriend, not try to control their behavior.
+If you feel nervous or insecure about your relationship, it's important to talk it through with your boyfriend or girlfriend, rather than try to control your partner's behavior.

 What Is Abuse?

 Abuse can be physical, emotional, or sexual.
-Physical abuse means any form of violence such as hitting, punching, pulling hair, and kicking.
-Abuse can occur in both dating relationships and friendships.
+Physical abuse means any form of violence, such as hitting, punching, pulling hair, and kicking.
+Abuse can happen in both dating relationships and friendships.